ashtanmistal/minecraftUBC/docs/building.md

 # Building Info

+**Update: I am no longer looking for help with manual building in the project at this stage.
+All remaining work will be automated through mesh reconstruction and point cloud processing algorithms, plus deep learning pipelines where necessary.**

 Interested in helping build?
 Make sure you've joined the [Discord server](https://discord.gg/FqbDJNPgDu) and then read through this document to get started.

 ## The Building Process